 The HRA ratio is high as a result of the increased interest charges following the transfer of external debt to the Council as part of the HRA reforms and the increased interest costs from the borrowing undertaken for the new housing projects.
 Council should note that one of the key issues addressed by the 30 Year HRA Business Plan was that of the affordability of the projected level of the HRA debt.
-The Business Plan demonstrates that the Council's Housing Revenue Account is financially sustainable taking into account the increased level of borrowing.
+The Business Plan demonstrates that the Council's Housing Revenue Account remains financially sustainable taking into account the increased level of borrowing.

-1.52 Impact on Council Tax and Rents from prudential borrowing
+1.50 Impact on Council Tax and Rents from prudential borrowing

 This indicator measures the impact of prudential borrowing on the revenue accounts of the Council.
 The indicator takes the cost of the principal (MRP) and interest charges arising from any new borrowing and calculates how much Council Tax and Rents is required to cover these costs.
+It should be noted that where approval for Prudential Borrowing is sought that Officers develop a financial appraisal which demonstrates that each case of proposed borrowing complies with the requirements of prudence, sustainability and affordability as required by the Prudential Code.